daq-tools/kotori/doc/source/handbook/decoders/tasmota.rst

 Configuration
 =============
-This section is about getting the system configured properly, so please read this section carefully.
+This is about getting the system configured properly, so please read this section carefully.

 Settings
 --------